 If you’re selling a boat like this, you’ll want to do your own Googling to find out what’s “out there” about your boat.
 And be ready with as much information as possible on the damage and repairs.
 That includes before, during, and after photos; specifics on parts repaired or replaced; what laminates and resin were used for repairs; and any testing or sea trials that have been done on the boat.
 Because when the next buyer of Dreamboat 38 comes along, it’s in everyone’s best interest for that person to know exactly what he (or she) is getting into.

-For more on buying second-hand boats, see: How to inspect a second-hand boat before buying read about marine insurance in our Boat insurance guide.
+For more on buying second-hand boats, read how to inspect a second-hand boat before buying.